-As described in Note 1 to the financial statements, the SUPERIOR COURT CLERKS' RETIREMENT FUND OF GEORGIA adopted in 2014 Governmental Accounting Standards Board Statement No. 67, Financial Reporting for Pension Plans, an amendment of GASB Statement No. 25.
-Our opinion is not modified with respect to this matter.
+As discussed in Note 1 to the financial statements, the SUPERIOR COURT CLERKS' RETIREMENT FUND OF GEORGIA has recorded pension liability according to GASB Statement 68, "Accounting and Financial Reporting for Pensions."

 Other Matters

 Required Supplementary Information

 Management has omitted the Management's Discussion and Analysis that accounting principles generally accepted in the United States of America require to be presented to supplement the basic financial statements.
 Such missing information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 Our opinion on the basic financial statements is not affected by this missing information.